dgeb/json-api/format/index.md

 #### Updating Attributes

-To update one or more attributes of a resource, the primary document should include only the attributes to be updated.
-Attributes ommitted from the document should not be updated.
+To update one or more attributes of a resource, the primary resource object should include only the attributes to be updated.
+Attributes ommitted from the resource object should not be updated.

 For example, the following `PUT` request will only update the `title` and `text` properties of an article: